 Pacers' Myles Turner: Out again Tuesday

-Turner (concussion) has been ruled out of Tuesday's game against the Timberwolves.
+Turner (concussion) has been ruled out for Tuesday's game against the Kings.

-Turner sustained a concussion during the Pacers' opening-night win over Brooklyn, and Tuesday will mark his third consecutive absence.
-Expect Domantas Sabonis to continue to start in Turner's place, with veteran Al Jefferson picking up increased minutes off the bench.
-Turner's next chance to play will come Wednesday night in Oklahoma City.
+It looks like Turner is making good progress, but he'll still miss his seventh straight game after suffering the concussion in the Pacers' season opener.
+With still no timetable set for his recovery, he'll continue to be considered on a game-by-game basis with Domantas Sabonis filling in at starting center in his absence.

 More News